Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started.md

 After you have created your flag, you are ready to define its variants.
 A flag will contain an initial variant, "on", by default.
 If you are rolling out more than one variant of a feature, add variants using the **Create Variant** button.
 Make sure to add descriptions to your variants so that your team members can follow along.

+!!!info ""
-!!!info "Your flag must have at least one variant."
+    Your flag must have at least one variant.

 ### Configure Targeting Rules